OWASP/www-chapter-london/index.md

 Next Meeting/Event(s)
 ---------------------

-Please follow OWASP London Chapter on Twiter/Facebook/MeetUp/EventBrite/LinkedIN to be notified when the details of the next event are going to be avalable
+Please follow OWASP London Chapter on Twiter/Facebook/MeetUp/EventBrite/LinkedIN and sign up to our mailing list to be notified when the details of the next event are going to be published.